jasonchaitea/2048-clone/README.md

 Thank you to Gabriele Cirulli for creating the original game!

-Thank you Ania Kubów for inspiring and assisting me with recreating this game with your YouTube [guide] (https://youtu.be/aDn2g8XfSMc)!
+Thank you Ania Kubów for inspiring and assisting me with recreating this game with your YouTube [guide](https://youtu.be/aDn2g8XfSMc)!